omahs/avalanche-docs/docs/subnets/create-a-stateful-precompile.md

 Now that we've cloned `subnet-evm`, you should open it in your editor of choice and we'll get started implementing our "Hello World" application.

-## Implementing the Stateful Precompile
+## Solidity Interface

 Now it's time to implement the Stateful Precompile.
+To start out, let's define the Solidity interface that we want the precompile to implement.

+For HelloWorld, we will implement two functions `sayHello()` and `setRecipient(string calldata recipient)`.

+`sayHello` will simply return a "Hello ..." string to the caller and `setRecipient` will set the latter half of the string returned by `sayHello`.

+Once we've implemented the Solidity interface, it's time to set up the contract itself.

+## Precompile Implementation

-1. Add new address for the Stateful Precompile
+1. Add new address for the Stateful Precompile to `precompile/params.go` and add it to `usedAddresses`.
-2. Create a new file to implement it in and create the config

-We'll start by creating a new file called in the precompile directory at `precompile/hello_world.go`.
+2. Create a new file called `precompile/hello_world.go`.
+3. Implement the full config and contract interface with methods to fill in and type checks so everything passes
+4. Implement the actual BlockTimestamp, Address, and Contract functions to return the singleton contract (note: singleton should be safe to call concurrently)
+5. Implement the Configure function to set up the address space of the precompile - this will set the original recipient in the state
+6. Implement packer/unpacker functions, create the function selectors as vars at the top of the file, and two functions sayHello and setRecipient to perform the actual functionality following the interface
+7. Implement `createHelloWorldPrecompile` which simply wraps these two functions together into one contract
+8. Update the config to return the actual contract

-## Updating the Chain Config to Activate Stateful Precompile
+## Adding the Precompile to the Chain Config

+1. Add `precompile.HelloWorldConfig` to `params/config.go` in the same way as for the others
+2. Add to String() function
+3. Add `IsHelloWorld` function
+4. Add to `checkCompatible` to ensure that we do not allow invalid upgrades
+5. Add to `rules` type
+6. Add to `AvalancheRules`
+7. Add to `enabledStatefulPrecompiles()` so that it will be activated correctly

 ## Writing Stateful Precompile Unit Tests

+Follow the same style in `core/stateful_precompile_test.go` to add unit tests:

+- set recipient read only
+- set recipient no read only
+- sayHello normal
+- sayHello after setting the recipient

+Note: we should mention that we can also add tests in `plugin/evm/vm_test.go` or `core/blockchain_test.go` if the precompile is intended to modify the behavior of the VM beyond just the state transition it performs ex.
+TxAllowList blocks addresses from issuing transactions, so this changes the behavior of `core/tx_pool.go` and `core/state_transition.go`.

+## Add HardHat Tests

+Add HardHat tasks to e2e tests to show how it can be used from HardHat

-## Calling the Stateful Precompile from Remix
+## Use from Remix

+Example of how to use it in Remix
+## Call Directly in a Transaction

+Example of how to call it directly from a transaction without going through a smart contract